 - 1 lb your choice of ground meat (chorizo, beef, bison, etc.)

 - 1 red bell pepper, ribs and seeds removed, thinly sliced

 - 3 cloves garlic, minced

-- 1/2 pound jumbo shrimp, thawed, peeled and deveined frozen
+- 1/2 lb jumbo shrimp, peeled and deveined (thaw if frozen)

 Directions Makes 4-6 servings